-Originally published in Mashallah News.
+Originally published in Mashallah News on May 14, 2011.

 The Arab and global audience has borne witness in recent months to massive pitched battles in the central squares of the region’s capital cities.
 Capturing and defending urban space has emerged as the most effective way to unseat a chosen regional despot; indeed, each revolution and protest movement has become nearly synonymous with the urban space it has occupied and spread from.